UniMath/agda-unimath/src/metric-spaces/limits-sequences-metric-spaces.lagda.md

 ## Properties

-### Two limits of a sequence in a metric space are equal
+### The limit of a sequence in a metric space is unique

 ```agda
 module _